zyl9737/dotfiles/README.md

 Requirements:

-- Code Ace Jumper
+- Code Ace Jumper.
 With this plugin, I can quickly locate words by pressing `Ctrl+;`.
+- Projects Manager.
+With this plugin, I can show my projects list by `alt + shift + p`

 ## 4. NeoVim